MrChens/SineWaveShape/README.md

-A SwiftUI implementation of Wave animating view.
+A SwiftUI implementation of Wave animating shape.

 ## Preview